pith/docs/docs/seed/manual/web.md

         ...
     }

-Similarly, you can register a filter and its mappings automatically by annotating your servlet class with {{< java "org.seedstack.seed.web.api.WebFilter" >}}:
+Similarly, you can register a filter and its mappings automatically by annotating your servlet class with {{< java "org.seedstack.seed.web.WebFilter" >}}:

     @WebFilter(
         value = "/myfilter/*",